Notes on the Geography of The United Kingdom: Kedleston Hall

 There's no such romantic relaxation in the house, which consists of a grand central block with arms radiating to two smaller blocks called pavilions.
 The original plan, drawn by Matthew Brettingham and adapted from an unbuilt design from Palladio's Quattro Libri, called for two more arms and two more pavilions at the back of the building.
 They were never built, though they were in fact built at Calcutta.
 From tip to tip, the building stretches over 300 feet.

-At Curzon's death in 1925 the house passed to his nephew, the second Viscount Scardale.
-He himself dying in 1977 without a male heir, the house passed to a cousin, the third viscount.
-The cost of maintaining the house, along with the capital tax levied in 1977 on the death of the second viscount, induced the third to sell the house to the National Trust on condition that he and his family be allowed to continue living in the left-hand pavilion.
+At Curzon's death in 1925 the house passed to his nephew.
+He himself dying in 1977 without a male heir, the house passed to a cousin.
+The cost of maintaining the house, along with the capital tax levied in 1977, forced the sale of the house to the National Trust on condition that the Curzon family be allowed to continue living in the left-hand pavilion.
 This wasn't a reduction in the style to which they had become accustomed, because the owners had always lived there.
 The central block was only used on grand occasions, and the right-hand pavilion always housed servants and the kitchen.

 Pevsner, in his Derbyshire volume (1978, pp. 256-8) calls this "the most splendid Georgian house in Derbyshire."
 The north front, he writes, "is oblong, of eleven bays, with a great N portico raised above a rusticated basement storey and reached by a double staircase.
 It has six Corinthian columns, a commanding if not especially imaginative motif, and in the portico blank niches and medallions (Vintage, Pasturage, Ploughing, and Bear Hunting)...."
 The design was by Brettingham, perhaps modified by Adam.